katychuang/getting-started-with-haskell/README.md

 getting-started-with-haskell
 ============================

-There are many resources for learning haskell on the web, but few of them focus on final end products (emphasis on word products), so I've started this project to collect resources that are more beginner friendly yet also serves practical purposes.
+There are many resources for learning haskell on the web, but few of them focus on final end products (emphasis on the word *products*), so I've started this project to collect resources that are more beginner friendly yet also serves practical purposes.

 ## Haskell Syntax